-Project management, by all accounts, is still a fairly new profession to follow, and as such, it often gets a bad rep. As a project manager you’ll often encounter the misguided assumption that all we do is hide in our offices, leaving only to bark out orders or take credit.
-However, anyone who’s been in a project management role knows that there is far more to it than just telling people what to do.
+Project Management is, by all accounts, still a relatively new profession, so it often needs a better rep. As a Project Manager, you’ll frequently encounter the misguided assumption that all we do is hide in our offices, leaving only to bark out orders or take credit.
+However, anyone in a Project Management role knows there is far more to it than just telling people what to do.

-In fact, simply directing people shouldn’t be considered as a ‘skill’ in any good project manager’s top drawer.
-Whilst handing out orders can get things done in the short term, it does nothing for your teams, or project's, development; leading your team however, is an essential skill, one we’ll come back to later.
+In fact, simply directing people shouldn’t be considered a ‘skill’ in any good Project Manager’s top drawer.
+Whilst handing out orders can get things done in the short term, it does nothing for your team's or project's development; leading your team, however, is an essential skill, one we’ll come back to later.

-As a project manager, it is our job to manage the execution of knowledge, tools and techniques over project activities, to meet project requirements.
-To adequately do this, we need to possess a number of competencies; we must have experience, knowledge, the right tools, but vitally, we must have the correct skills to apply all our techniques to our projects.
+As Project Managers, it is our job to manage the execution of knowledge, tools, and techniques over project activities to meet project requirements.
+To adequately do this, we need to possess a number of competencies; we must have experience, knowledge, and the right tools, but vitally, we must have the correct skills to apply all our techniques to our projects.

-In order to become an awesome project manager, we need to not only read the proper methodology, develop experiential tools and techniques, but also understand the key skills required for their proper application.
-Through honing the following essential project management skills in the areas we’ve picked out below, you’ll be on your way to ensuring more efficient management, successful projects and happier teams and clients.
-Winning all round!
+To become excellent Project Managers, we must read the proper methodology, develop experiential tools and techniques, and understand the critical skills required for their correct application.
+By honing the following Essential Project Management Skills in the areas we’ve picked out below, you’ll be on your way to ensuring more efficient management, successful projects, happier teams and clients, and winning all around!

 6 Project Management Skills to Master

-The following list covers the six areas we think are essential to mastering project management.
+The following list covers the six areas that are essential to mastering Project Management.

 Leadership

-Moreover, whilst it’s imperative to understand the importance of getting your team to buy in to your project, and subsequently create an environment where they can thrive, it is essential that you remember that ultimately, the final responsibility of whether the project succeeds or fails lies with you, and as such, it is your responsibility to keep your team, and the project, in check.
-If that means going above and outside of your designated role to ensure that the project gets done on time and on budget, that’s what you have to do.
+Moreover, whilst it’s imperative to understand the importance of getting your team to buy into your project, and subsequently create an environment where they can thrive, it is essential that you remember that ultimately, the final responsibility of whether the project succeeds or fails lies with you, and as such, it is your responsibility to keep your team, and the project, in check.
+If that means going above and beyond your designated role to ensure that the project gets done on time and on budget, that’s what you have to do.

 Leading isn’t just about managing, but guiding, empowering and inspiring your team to do the best they can do.